mohit-sharma-87/starter-azure-function-mongodb/README.md

 [MongoDB Atlas](https://www.mongodb.com/atlas/database).
 Now lets take to next level, we would create another function that returns a movie document based on the year of release.

-So lets added the boiler code again
+so let's add the boilerplate code again

 ```java
 @FunctionName("getMoviesByYear")
 public HttpResponseMessage getMoviesByYear(
       @HttpTrigger(name = "req",